rimu0707/cashier-app-V.1/readme.txt

 Feel free to use this code :)
 But i'm not guarateed this is gonna work for you
-If you encountered bug or something
+If you encountered a bug or error
 Fix it yourself :p